AlamutLibrary/TLC/Tutorial.md

 This is a short tutorial for installing Cody AI extension to Visual Studio Code.
 ## Step 1.
-Innstall Cody AI extension
+Install Cody AI extension

 1. Open Visual Studio Code.
 2. Click on the Extensions icon on the left side.